ssato/python-anyconfig/README.rst

 python-anyconfig
 =================

-This is a python library called anyconfig provides generic access to configuration files in any formats (to be in the future) with configuration merge / cascade / overlay support.
+This is a python library called 'anyconfig' [#]_  provides generic access to configuration files in any formats (to be in the future) with configuration merge / cascade / overlay support.